 Once the leaves start falling and there’s a chill in the air, many homeowners think the time for household chores is done.
 However, there are still a few things to mark off your winter home maintenance checklistbefore calling it a season.

 Seal Leaks — Not only can poorly sealed windows or vents create a drafty house and increase your electric bill, but those leaks can also let in insects and rodents.
+But the bigger disadvantage here is the electricity price.
+One can mend that if they considered to switch business electricity based on the tariff that each company provides.
 Check the windows for air leaks and seal them up with caulk.
 Walk the perimeter of the house and make sure air vents are properly maintained and there are no gaps in the siding.

 Take Care of Yard Work — Trimming trees in the fall may be tempting, but don’t do it.
 Pruning stimulates new growth in most plants and, if done in fall, that new growth will die at the first freeze.
 There is still plenty of yard maintenance to do, however, such as raking and composting leaves.